 Monitoring and Management

-TelNet’s SD-WAN comes with a secure portal for viewing and managing your entire network.
-Get proactive reporting of real-time network issues like jitter, latency, packet-loss, bandwidth fluctuations and usage.
-You’re alerted to issues before they become a problem.
+SD-WAN often comes with a secure portal for viewing and managing your entire network.
+Get proactive reporting of real-time network issues like jitter, latency, packet-loss, bandwidth fluctuations and usage so you’re alerted to issues before they become a problem.

 You need visibility into what really matters to your network experience.
-And whether you need assistance troubleshooting, strategizing or resolving an issue, we’re here to help.
-We can expertly pinpoint issues in real-time so that you’re able to focus on what matters most to your business.
+And whether you need assistance troubleshooting, strategizing or resolving an issue, your SD-WAN provider should always be available to help.
+Make sure they can expertly pinpoint issues in real-time so that you’re able to focus on what matters most to your business.

 Is SD-WAN Right for You?